Franatrtur/ulurujs/README.md

-//if we init with the same parameters, the object can work as a encryptor and a decryptor let decryptor = new Uluru.ChaCha20(key, !!domac, nonce) //or encryptor.reset() let decrypted = decryptor.update(data).finalize().data //decrypt let ok = decryptor.verify(mac) //verify the integrity of the message
+//if we init with the same parameters, the object can work as a encryptor and a decryptor let decryptor = new Uluru.ChaCha20(key, !!domac, nonce) //or encryptor.reset() let decrypted = decryptor.update(data).finalize().data //decrypt var ok = decryptor.verify(mac) //verify the integrity of the message
 ```
 ## Asymmetric encryption
 Uluru crypto implements the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithm, a safe algorithm standing strong after decades of cryptanalysis.
 The implementation relies on the javascript native [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) type.
 RSA can be used for key exchanges, digital signatures and certificates.